Included recipes: Tuna Salad, Instant Pot Mini Frittatas

 To make: Put all that stuff in a bowl and mix.
 Store in a tight container and refrigerate.

 Make it once, count it once, have 5 days of lunches.
-You already know the calories count of each so no more figuring.
+You already know the calorie count of each so no more figuring.
 (I do not recommend making sandwiches in advance, of course – just the salad part – unless you want a soggy bread mess.)

 Instant Pot Mini Frittatas